 For most people, insect stings cause swelling and itching at the site of the sting.
 However, some people have insect allergies that cause anaphylaxis following a sting, a life-threatening allergic reaction.
-At Allergy & Asthma Institute of Southeast Michigan in Farmington Hills, Michigan, Chad W. Mayer, DO, FAAAAI, FAAP, and Ronda Barak-Norris, MD, FACAAI, specialize in diagnosing and treating insect allergies.
+At Allergy & Asthma Institute of Southeast Michigan in Farmington Hills, Michigan, Chad W. Mayer, DO, FAAAAI, FAAP, specializes in diagnosing and treating insect allergies.
 For comprehensive allergy care from the experts in the field, call the office or schedule an appointment online today.

 Insect allergies are an immune system reaction to the venom in an insect sting.
 Everyone fears stinging insects because getting stung results in unpleasant symptoms.